bymavc/kbm-web/README.md

 # KBM Web Client

-KBM stands for Knowledge Base Manager and is a project for the Webmaster class at University.
+KBM stands for Knowledge Base Manager and is a project for Webmaster class at University.
 The project is divided in two parts.
-The first one is this Client Web Application and the second one is the Web Server Application.
+The first one is this Client Web Application and the second one is a [Web Server Application](https://github.com/bymavc/kbm-core).

 ### Concept
 The concept of this application could be described like "A GitHub only for documents" and it works like this.